-For each of CS, SS, DS, ES, FS, GS, TR, and LDTR, fields are loaded from the guest-state area as follows:
+For each of CS, SS, DS, ES, FS, GS, TR, and LDTR, fields are loaded from the quest-state area as follows:

 - The unusable bit is loaded from the access-rights field.
 This bit can never be set for TR (see Section 26.3.1.2).
 If it is set for one of the other registers, the following apply: - For each of CS, SS, DS, ES, FS, and GS, uses of the segment cause faults (general-protection exception or stack-fault exception) outside 64-bit mode, just as they would had the segment been loaded using a null selector.
-This bit does not cause accesses to fault in 64-bit mode.
+This bit does not cause accesses to fault in 64-bit mode. - If this bit is set for LDTR, uses of LDTR cause general-protection exceptions in all modes, just as they would had LDTR been loaded using a null selector.